The Center for Cultural Diplomacy Studies

 The program provides students with practical experience for both academic and professional development, preparing students for careers in diverse fields, such as international relations, the humanities, business, the financial sector, politics and culture, with a special focus on Cultural Diplomacy institutions and the application of Cultural Diplomacy in the framework of foreign policy and international economics.
 On a practical level, the international environment of the Center for Cultural Diplomacy Studies offers students a unique opportunity to interact with leading experts and academics at a wide variety of international organizations and research centers.
 This exceptional learning environment leads to original research and independent study opportunities.
 It allows students to create a solid professional network and form a concrete base for future academic and professional career choices, preparing students for engagement in the international arena, civil society, politics, governmental organizations and international economic organizations, as well as the private sector.

 Enrolments to the Program are possible towards the fall, winter and spring semesters’ start each year.
 To learn about the possible Start Dates » of the program for the academic year 2020-21, please click HERE.

-The program consists of 90 ECTS credits in total and has duration of two Study semesters, a Professional Development Training Program, designed individually for each student and a Thesis to be submitted towards the completion of the program.
+The program consists of 90 ECTS credits in total and has duration of two Study semesters, a Professional Development Training Program, designed individually for each student and a Thesis to be written during the 3rd semester and to be submitted towards the completion of the program.

-*The program is structured as a 3 Semesters’ program, however Students who wish to finalize the program after 2 semesters, are able to register to their thesis towards the beginning of the second study semester.
+*The program is structured as a 3 Semesters’ program, however Students who wish to finalize the program earlier, are able to submit their thesis prior to the final deadline, which is the end of the third semester.

 Mandatory Courses for Semester One are: